Evolving Google Photos for a smarter, more personal gallery

 Looking Back

 This work was a mix of thoughtful iteration and forward-looking strategy.
-I’m proud of how we tackled everyday usability challenges while also taking time to step back and ask, “Where is this product headed next?”
-It was one of those rare projects where I got to lead both execution and vision—and support a talented, kind team along the way.
+I’m proud of how we tackled everyday usability challenges while also taking time to step back and ask where this product was headed next.
+It was one of those projects where I got to lead both execution and vision and support a talented hard-working team along the way.

 Press